KaiG04/taskly/README.md

 - ✅ User registration and login (JWT-based)
 - ✅ Boards and tasks creation
 - ✅ Assign tasks to users
+- ✅ Invite authorized users to your task board
+- ✅ Remove users from your task board
 - ✅ Task reminders via email (Celery + Redis)
 - ✅ REST API using Django REST Framework
 - ✅ Tested with `pytest`